katherinewang82-hub/my-first-project/README.md

 I am learning GitHub for the first time.

-This is my first project
+This is my first GitHub project!